The Article Tells The Story of:

 Finding the Middle Ground: The Pros and Cons of AI

-Pamela San Martin of the Facebook Oversight Board shared her views with Ahmed and Nonnecke, arguing that AI-driven disinformation poses a serious threat.
-She, however, was quick to caution against this hasty regulation.
-She indicated that the capabilities offered by AI are beneficial in many ways, especially for election management and information delivery.
+Pamela San Martin of the Facebook Oversight Board had her say in an interview with Ahmed and Nonnecke that AI-driven disinformation is one of the grave threats.
+However, she warned against this over-regulation as well.
+According to her, the capabilities offered by AI are beneficial in many ways.
+It is especially important for election management and information delivery.

 “We did think that AI deepfakes were going to flood into elections worldwide, but it has come in many varied ways and hasn’t overcome the electoral landscape, as yet,” said San Martin.
 Her bottom line is that while disinformation assuredly is a concern-most particularly the one most alarming to her-we cannot get rid of the baby while throwing out the bath water by being too Draconian about approaches that tend to stifle AI from doing good.

-San Martin’s subtle stance suggests the fact that regulatory systems are necessary, but this system needs to be very articulate in retaining the excellent traits of AI.
-What stands behind her position aligned with the wider concerns from the tech community concerning the balance between inventing something new and providing answers, especially when tools employed have such strength–as generative AI is.
+The implicit position of San Martin suggests that regulatory systems do indeed need to exist, however, this system needs to be very articulate on retaining the brilliant qualities of AI.
+What actually stands behind her position aligned with the wider concerns from the tech community concerning balance between inventing something new and answering back when tools employed possess such strength, as generative AI does.

 Panels, in fact, came back to discuss

 TechCrunch Disrupt 2024 revelations on how it becomes utterly impossible to control or stop the AI with simple regulating measures.
 Even when consensus was found over its menace, there existed the different approach of their idea: Ahmed argued that stern control would be required instantly with harsh regulations against this perpetual ‘disinformation machine’.
 Transparency and accountability needn’t be merely based on willingness, said Nonnecke.
-On the other hand, San Martin argued that care needs to be exercised with balanced approach without constricting potential AI.
+San Martin argued that care needs to be exercised with a balanced approach without constricting potential AI.

 Conclusion: Only Regulation will Save AI?

 Such an urgent imperative is reflected by the conversation at TechCrunch Disrupt 2024 over how to put brakes on the spread of AI-generated disinformation.
 Growing power of generative AI to shape public opinion in highly sensitive political arenas raises questions about the future course that should be followed at the global level over this technology.
-The “perpetual bulls–t machine” that Ahmed was talking about could thus be what shapes public discourse to worst if left alone; and over-restrictive measures risk losing benefits AI presents.
+It could thus be what shapes public discourse to worst if left alone; and over-restrictive measures risk losing benefits AI presents, as the “perpetual bulls–t machine” Ahmed was talking about.

-This conversation continues as experts and policymakers seek solutions that allow society to harness AI’s benefits without succumbing to its darker potentials.
+This conversation goes on as experts and policymakers seek solutions that allow society to harness AI’s benefits without succumbing to its darker potentials.

 Stay updated: Tech News – Artificial Intelligence